bensutherland/nano2geno/README.md

 Then use the script `01_scripts/plot_demultiplex_result.R` that works on the read per sample table produced above.
 This will generate a horizontal barplot per sample `05_results/reads_per_sample.pdf`

 (#todo: still may need to remove the reverse complement adapter, perhaps with a full cutadapt run).

+### 3B.
+De-multiplex with Porechop
+#### a.
+De-multiplex using external adapters
+First we want to de-multiplex each concatenated read with Porechop, using the library ID barcodes.
+Edit the adapter file to remove all of the adapters that you are not using as external library ID adapters. (e.g. the first 94 PCR adapters removed, leaving only 95 and 96).
+This is needed because up to and including 94 are being used as fish ID internal adapters.
+Demultiplex using external adapters (with default settings)
+`~/Programs/Porechop/porechop-runner.py -i 03_basecalled/all_reads.fastq -b 03a_demultiplex_library -t 8 --adapter_threshold 90 --end_threshold 75`
+The results will be in the folder specied by -b

 ### 4. Limiting genome to amplicons only
 (#todo: not yet applied)